 Tenant Participation Standards

-Tenant Participation Accreditation is a robust and structured process for assessing how well landlords involve tenants and residents in their services.
+Tenant Participation Accreditation is a robust and structured process for evaluating the extent to which landlords engage tenants and residents in their services.
+Our accreditation highlights that an organisation involves residents effectively and identifies opportunities for improvement.

 The Criteria: